Apple IIe Beige

 Lingo 128

-Over the 1984/85 summer, i earnt enough money to buy my first computer.
+Over the 1984/85 summer, i earned enough money to buy my first computer.
 I was never going to be able to afford one of the big names, but my neighbour was selling some Apple II clones made in Singapore by Limco.
 I’m not sure that it was the most well-informed purchase that i’ve ever made, but the computer got me through my final year of uni and taught me a lot of things along the way.

 It sat in a cupboard for many years and then in my shed for many more before i boldly applied power in about 2014.
 To my surprise, it booted up fine.
 I added a super serial card and used ADTPro to back up my floppy disks.